solacese/pubsubplusmonitor-docker/README.md

 The basic workflow for receiving alerts in Slack is:
 1. Enable an alert to monitor in PubSub+ Monitor.
 2. Create a basic Slack application with a webhook URL & install it in a Slack channel of your choice (e.g. `Slackbot`).
+3. Create a Docker container, giving it the webhook URL from 2.
 3. Trigger the alert you setup in 1 & watch as alert messages appear in the Slack channel.

 > :warning: Keep in mind that **everyone** who has the App installed will receive alerts.
 Please be considerate, avoid flooding the app.